-The minimum earnings used to calculate contributions are the legal monthly minimum wage in the insured's geographic area.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage.

-The maximum earnings used to calculate contributions are 25 times the legal monthly minimum wage in Mexico City.
+The maximum earnings used to calculate contributions are 25 times the legal monthly minimum wage.

 Mandatory individual account: See source of funds under Old Age, Disability, and Survivors.